-This treatment broadly and indiscriminately targets unknown tissue in an effort to get rid of excess skin, wrinkles and other unwanted skin imperfections.
+This treatment broadly and indiscriminately targets unknown tissue to get rid of excess skin, wrinkles and other unwanted skin imperfections.
 The process encourages needless inflammation, lacks supporting treatment to ensure healing and assumes that the body’s collagen and fibroblast reserves will produce the proper outcome.
 It is well understood that the body, as it ages, is less capable of creating collagen and is less able to respond to healing demands as readily.
-Fibroblast Plasma procedures may cause unnecessary demands on the body that is unable to cope with, without proper support post-treatment.
-As this treatment is still new within North America we strongly urge you to consult with a physician before considering any skin treatments, and Fibroblast Plasma is no exception.
+Fibroblast Plasma procedures may cause unnecessary demands on the body cannot cope with, without proper support post-treatment.
+As this treatment is still new within North America, we strongly urge you to consult with a physician before considering any skin treatments, and Fibroblast Plasma is no exception.
 Further, the treatment is promoted without readily available science-backed documentation that would support what exactly the process does, what skin changes are occurring, and what healing, if any, actually takes place (over the possibility that it is simply leaving behind inflammation and swelling as a method of producing ‘changed skin’).
-Based upon the research, if this treatment is intended to inspire fibroblasts to support change or healing, it is established that the impact of fibroblasts are quite feeble in comparison to mesenchymal stem cell cytokines.
+Based on the research, if this treatment is intended to inspire fibroblasts to support change or healing, it is established that the impact of fibroblasts is quite feeble compared to mesenchymal stem cell cytokines.

 Why You Should AVOID Laser Therapy AND Instead CHOOSE Microneedling

-COST: We don’t shy away from cost for high quality treatments and we do say that “you should never economize when it comes to your face or body”, and we maintain this.
-However, when considering any treatment it is important to understand where your money is going.
+COST: We don’t shy away from the cost of high-quality treatments, and we do say that “you should never economize when it comes to your face or body”, and we maintain this.
+However, when considering any treatment, it is important to understand where your money is going.
 Plastic Surgeons, Dermatologists (or other service providers) will charge $800/session for laser treatments!
 A 6-month service could cost you $4,800.
-By contrast Microneedling sessions start at just $400/session.
+By contrast, Microneedling sessions start at just $400/session.
 What’s with the cost difference?
 Expensive machines.
-Many physician practitioners purchase costly laser equipment which include expensive annual maintenance contracts and per unit pricing that they must pass onto you the client.
+Many physician practitioners purchase costly laser equipment that includes expensive annual maintenance contracts and per unit pricing that they must pass onto the client.

 The Risks of lasers:

-- Permanent pigmentary changes (hyper pigmentation) with higher rates reported among asian and black American skin types
+- Permanent pigmentary changes (hyper-pigmentation) with higher rates reported among Asian and Black skin types

 - eye damage

 These risks are owing to the very mechanics of what lasers do – they introduce heat, and they burn.
-Burning the skin is the exact opposite of what we want to do when reversing aging, and promoting anti-aging.
+Burning the skin is the exact opposite of what we want to do when reversing ageing, and promoting anti-ageing.

 1. “the CDA strongly believes that individuals must first be properly diagnosed before undergoing laser treatments.